Inspired by Children. Committed to Families. Defined by Love.

 Foster parenting is about believing and investing in the future of a child and their biological family.
 Our foster and adoptive program is designed to provide temporary care of children who are unable to reside with their biological families.
 Children in foster care need strong and supportive caretakers who are willing to work with their biological families and the Department of Family Services to reunify them with their families.

-To learn more about Clark County’s foster care program, we invite you to attend one of our foster care Information Sessions.
+The first step in becoming a foster parent is to attend a foster care Information Session.
 The information session is designed to provide you with what you need to know to assist you in making an informed decision about becoming a foster parent.
-Additionally, upon your request we’ll gladly mail to you an information booklet that provides an overview of the County’s foster care program.

 What is Interim care?